qredo/signing-agent/docs/getting-started.md

 ![Screenshot 2022-06-09 at 14.26.30.png](img/Screenshot_2022-06-09_at_14.26.30.png)

-Now, the Qredo Back End is ready to accept API requests.
+Now, the Qredo backend is ready to accept API requests.

 # Deploying the Docker image